gx9702/UA-TypeRepository/Core/Part14/DataTypes/DataSetMetaDataType/readme.md

 <!-- datatype -->
 ## DataSetMetaDataType
+This Structure DataType is a subtype of DataTypeSchemaHeader and is used to provide the metadata for a DataSet.
+The DataSetMetaDataType is formally defined in Table 3.

+The DataTypeSchemaHeader provides OPC UA DataType definitions used in the DataSetMetaData.
+The DataTypeSchemaHeader is defined in A.1.1.
 <!-- end of description -->
 The fields of the DataSetMetaDataType DataType are defined in the following table: